dougeby/IntuneDocs/InTuneDocs/deploy-use/install-the-windows-pc-client-with-microsoft-intune.md

 ## Deploy the client software manually

-On a computer, go to the folder where the client software installation files are located.
+On the computer(s) on which the software client is going to be installed, go to the folder where the client software installation files are located.
 Then run **Microsoft_Intune_Setup.exe** to install the client software.

     > [!NOTE]
     > The status of the installation is displayed when you hover over the icon in the taskbar on the client computer.